K. V. Krishna Rao: Chief of army staff

-General Krishna Rao was appointed as chief of army staff on 1 June 1981, and served in that capacity till July 1983.
+General Krishna Rao was appointed chief of army staff on 1 June 1981, and served in that capacity till July 1983.
 He was also chairman of the chiefs of staff committee, the highest appointment in the services, during March 1982 – July 1983.
 His services and leadership were warmly appreciated by the prime minister and the government.

 During his service, General Krishna Rao also held numerous other responsibilities.
 He was colonel of the Mahar Regiment during 1968–83.
 As chief of army staff, he was also colonel of 61 Cavalry, honorary colonel of the Mechanised Infantry Regiment and the Brigade of the Guards and colonel-in-chief of the National Cadet Corps.
-After relinquishing colonelcy of the Mahar Regiment, he was appointed as honorary colonel of the regiment.
+After relinquishing colonelcy of the Mahar Regiment, he was appointed honorary colonel of the regiment.
 He was made honorary general of the Royal Nepalese Army (Now Nepalese Army).
 He was principal honorary army ADC to the president.
 He was president of Equestrian Federation of India and deputy chairman of the special organising committee of the 1982 Asian Games.
 He was patron of the Indian Ex-Services League, United Service Institution of India and National Adventure Foundation.

-Gen Krishna Rao retired from service on 31 July 1983.
+Gen. Krishna Rao retired from service on 31 July 1983.